 "Find stocks with P/E below 15, free cash flow growth every year for 5 years, and market cap above $2B"

-This is a multi-table join across millions of rows.
-The valuation table carries daily P/E history.
-The financial statements table holds quarterly and yearly cash flow figures.
-The symbols table provides market cap.
+This pulls together three data sources across millions of records.
+The valuation data carries daily P/E history.
+The financial statements hold quarterly and yearly cash flow figures.
+The symbols list provides market cap.
 Traditional screeners cannot express a condition like "grew every year for 5 years" because their filter model has no concept of per-period verification.

 Screening for quality and consistency